amdavidson/backup-server/README.md

 ## Backup a container locally with `borg`

-On the machine with a container to be backed up, create a repository for backups:
+On the machine with a container to be backed up, create a repository for backups (entering the encryption password when requested):

     docker run \
-        --rm \
+        --rm -it \
         --volumes-from backup \
         amdavidson/backup-server \
         borg init /bkup/other-container